 9. Differentiate or Die

-Market position is how customers perceive your brand versus competitor brands.
+Market “position” is how customers perceive your brand compared to competitors.

-All of this gets down to a core rule: you must design your project to match your nature and expected outcome.
+All of this gets down to a core rule: you must design your business project to match the expected outcome.

-Distill the things you do best, then design a project around those skills and experience.
+Distill the things you do best, then design a business project around those skills and experience.
 Add a small team and automation to scale it up as desired.